mmikayelyan/Deforestation-SQL/README.md

 # Get started with the project

-The SQL scripts attached to the report can be used to run the queries.
+The first step is to download the DB and the DB.sqbpro files.
+The second step is to open the DB.sqbpro as a project in SQLite.
+Scripts for running the queries are also attached to the report.

 # Author